alexanderovie/datos/docs/interfaces/ITwitterDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`TwitterElement`](../classes/TwitterElement.md)[]

-Defined in: main.ts:105863
+Defined in: main.ts:116879

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***